Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal Killing tensors in conformally superintegrable systems

-on the left hand side, and substituting~\eqref{eq:prolongation:K:bis} for $K_{mn,l}$ on the right hand side:
+on the left hand side, and substituting~\eqref{eq:prolongation:K:bis} for $C_{mn,l}$ on the right hand side.
+We obtain

-An abundant superintegrable system has $\tfrac{n(n+1)}{2}$ linearly independent Killing tensors $K$.
-Since this is exactly the number of independent components of the symmetric tensor $K_{mn}$ in the above equation, we can replace it by a symmetrisation in $m$ and $n$, which yields the claim. \end{proof}
+An abundant conformally superintegrable system has $\frac{n(n+1)}{2}-1=r_\text{max}$ linearly independent trace-free conformal Killing tensors $C$.
+Since this is exactly the number of independent components of the trace-free symmetric tensor $C_{mn}$, we can replace $C_{mn}$ by a symmetrisation in $m$ and $n$ as the expression in parentheses in~\eqref{eqn:K.integrability} is already trace-free in $m$ and $n$.
+We have thus obtained the claim. \end{proof}

 \begin{lemma} For an abundant system, the curvature tensor $R\indices{^l_{ijk}}$ satisfies

 \end{lemma} \begin{proof} Contracting~\eqref{eq:SIC:K} in $n$ and $j$ immediately yields the result. \end{proof}